itskarelleh/itskarelleh/README.md

 <h1 align="center">Hello there!
 My name is Karelle Hofler</h1>

 I am a full-stack engineer currently based in New Jersey.
 I had always been interested in software engineering and web development but decided to pursue it after being introduced to coding while taking a Web Design course in college.

-I gained most of my skills and knowledge about software engineering through BootCamp, tutorials, books, and just working on projects independently.
+I prefer a user-centric approach to developing applications to ensure that each feature I implement is accessible, usable, and secure.

 I'm open to meeting other developers, and I'm open to collaborating, too!
 If you'd like to connect with me, please message me on LinkedIn.